jsohlendorff/continuous_time_LTMLE/note.typ

 with $mean(P) [W(t)] = 1$ for all $t in [0, tauend]$ by @eq:sde.
 This guarantees
 that the observed data parameter $Psi_tau^"obs" (P)$ is well-defined.

+//JOHAN: the transition to this following statement is not smooth: "instead of conditioning" where?
-Note that instead of conditioning on the entire potential outcome process in the exchangeability condition, we could have simply conditioned on a single potential outcome variable $tilde(T)_y := inf {t > 0 | tilde(N)^y (t) = 1} in [0, oo]$#footnote[A competing event occuring corresponds to $tilde(T)_y = oo$] and included that information at baseline #footnote[Note that $bb(1) {tilde(T)_y <= t} = tilde(N)^y (t)$ for all $t > 0$ because $(tilde(N)^y (t))_(t>=0)$ jumps at most once.].
+//       you seem to discuss the assumptions of Theo 1 before stating Theo 1 Note that instead of conditioning on the entire potential outcome process in the exchangeability condition, we could have simply conditioned on a single potential outcome variable $tilde(T)_y := inf {t > 0 | tilde(N)^y (t) = 1} in [0, oo]$#footnote[A competing event occuring corresponds to $tilde(T)_y = oo$] and included that information at baseline #footnote[Note that $bb(1) {tilde(T)_y <= t} = tilde(N)^y (t)$ for all $t > 0$ because $(tilde(N)^y (t))_(t>=0)$ jumps at most once.].